-Christians are under constant siege by both wider Islamic society and the secular state.
-Converts are monitored by family, community and police, who regularly stop and search them to ensure intimidation.
-Protestant groups are actively reported to the government and are often victims of police raids, fines, arrests and violence.
+Christians are under constant siege from both wider Islamic society and the secular state.
+Converts are monitored by their families, community, and police, who regularly stop and search them to ensure intimidation.
+Protestant groups are actively reported to the government and are often victims of police raids, fines, arrests, and violence.